vincent-recharge/recharge-widget-advanced-customizations/README.md

 ## What `recharge-widget-advanced-customizations` does

-The same custom-JS logic, packaged as a Liquid snippet so the variant ID can be injected from the product page.
+In this example, JavaScript is packaged as a Liquid snippet so the product page can inject the variant ID.

 ```liquid
 const VARIANT_ID = {{ product.selected_or_first_available_variant.id }};